jfmongrain/Silverwhite-os/README.md

 Silverwhite
 ===============
 - Silverwhite is minimal install of Gnome, a blank page upon which you install the apps and extensions you want.
-Based on Ublue-main.
+Based on Ublue-main-latest(silverblue).
 - The intended usage is as a boring desktop for the average person.
 It is not a powertool for devs (check out Bluefin), nor a hobby distribution you can tweak for hours (but you can run Arch in a distrobox, by the way).
 - Inherits codecs, thumnailers, openssl form Ublue, and adds french localisation.
 - All apps that can be removed are removed.